 Arterial GSH and OPH were positively correlated at all studied time points.
-Since OPH and GSH are synthesized through the same enzymatic machinery,[12] is it likely that there is competition between the initial substrates which may explain the same dynamics in plasma.
+Since OPH and GSH are synthesized through the same enzymatic machinery [12], is it likely that there is competition between the initial substrates which may explain the same dynamics in plasma.
 In the present study, hepatic GSH and OPH levels did not correlate with their respective levels in plasma (p between 0.071-1.000).
-This is in contrast with findings of Soga et al. who showed a good correlation between hepatic and systemic OPH in an APAPrelated mouse model,[12]and demonstration by Kombu et al. that [2]H labeling of plasma GSH was an indicator for [2]H labeling of liver GSH in a rat model.[14]
-An explanation could be that in the rat model of Kombu et al. arterial blood samples were taken from the aorta, whereas in the mouse model of Soga et al. it is unclear from what puncture site blood samples were taken.
-Geenen et al. measured OPH concentrations in medium of cultured hepatic cell lines.[27]
+This is in contrast with findings of Soga et al. who showed a good correlation between hepatic and systemic OPH in an APAP-related mouse model [12] and demonstration by Kombu et al. that 2H labeling of plasma GSH was an indicator for 2H labeling of liver GSH in a rat model [14].
+An explanation could be that in the rat model of Kombu et al. arterial blood sampleswere taken from the aorta, whereas in the mouse model of Soga et al. it is unclear from what puncture site blood samples were taken.
+Geenen et al. measured OPH concentrations in medium of cultured hepatic cell lines [27].
 All studies thus have potentially assessed OPH concentrations in different fluid compartments, and the influence of this on the results is unclear.

 The fact that APAP administration during liver surgery did not lead to (immediate) GSH depletion or increased OPH levels granted valuable information about the safety of administration of APAP used after liver surgery in a standard postoperative care program.
 Based on stable levels of hepatic GSH, OPH and thiyl radicals during surgery, standard APAP administration seems to be safe in this specific population with regards to GSH homeostasis.
-However, no general statements can be made on the basis of the current experiment, since GSH homeostasis and susceptibility to xenobiotic toxicity are influenced by numerous factors including genetic polymorphism in glutamate cysteine ligase, [28] altered levels of the expression of genes encoding the γ -glutamyltranspeptidase enzyme, and GSH synthase deficiency and changes in methionine metabolic pathway (i.e. in cirrhotic patients and in patients with homocysteinemia) [29].
-Moreover, administration of APAP caused hepatocellular damage even in healthy adults [30-32].
+Hence, our findings support the notion of Hughes et al. who concluded that use of APAP is safe in patients undergoing major liver resection, provided that liver function is adequate [28].
+However, no general statements can be made on the basis of the current experiment, since GSH homeostasis and susceptibility to xenobiotic toxicity are influenced by numerous factors including genetic polymorphism in glutamate cysteine ligase [29], altered levels of the expression of genes encoding the γ -glutamyltranspeptidase enzyme, and GSH synthase deficiency and changes in methionine metabolic pathway (i.e. in cirrhotic patients in patients with homocysteinemia) [30].
+Even in healthy individuals, peak ALT elevations up to 8-fold were reported in 27% of participants receiving a therapeutic dose of APAP [31].
 Therefore, caution is still warranted with APAP as a postoperative analgesic following liver resection.

 The present study is hampered by some limitations.
-The APAP solution that was used in this study contained 0.1 mg/ mL L-cysteine.
+The APAP solution that was used in this study contained 0.1 mg/mL L-cysteine.
 Although this could have effected GSH/OPH synthesis, this amount is 80 times lower on a molar basis than the amount of APAP administered.
 In patients suffering from APAP-intoxication, the amount of L-cysteine that is repeatedly administered is more than 1000 times higher.
 In addition, only three patients underwent major hepatectomy.
 It was therefore impossible to determine the effect of liver resection volume on arterial or hepatic GSH and OPH.
 At last, the influence of anesthesia on GSH and OPH metabolism is unknown, and it would be worthwhile to assess arterial OPH and GSH before induction of anesthesia as optimal baseline measure.